-There are currently ten SMR designs are advancing through the final phases of permitting including: Nuscale, GE/Hitachi and Holtec in the USA, Rosatom's RITM-200 and BREST reactors, China's Tsinghiu University HTR-PM and ANNC ACP-100 reactors, UK's Rolls Royce UK-SMR, Canada's Terrestrial Energy and South Korea's Kaeri SMART reactor.
+There are multiple SMR designs advancing through the final phases of permitting including: Nuscale, GE/Hitachi and Holtec in the USA, Rosatom's RITM-200 and BREST reactors, China's Tsinghiu University HTR-PM and ANNC ACP-100 reactors, UK's Rolls Royce UK-SMR, Canada's Terrestrial Energy and South Korea's Kaeri SMART reactor.
 These reactors are scheduled to be in commercial operation between 2026 and 2029.